Snaatak-Infra-Titans/sprint-0/ubuntu/sop/Log_Rotate.md

 | Logs not rotating | Bad/invalid config | Run with `-d` flag to debug and validate the configuration file. |
 | Permission denied | Wrong file ownership | Fix the `create` directive to set correct owner and permissions. |
 | Logs still growing | No truncation configured | Add `copytruncate` directive to truncate the original log in-place. |

 ---

+## 11. Conclusion

+Logrotate is a reliable and lightweight solution for automating log management on Linux systems.
+By defining appropriate rotation frequency, retention policies, and compression settings, teams can effectively prevent disk exhaustion, maintain system performance, and ensure logs remain accessible and well-organized.
+Regular testing of configurations using the dry-run mode, combined with automated scheduling via cron or systemd, ensures a robust and hands-free log management workflow across all environments.

+---